 What is a Weighted GPA?
 How Do You Calculate it?

-As you see ‘weighted GPA’ more and more, you may be wondering how important the weighted GPA is for your student and their long-term academic goals.
-Here’s what parents need to know about navigating the world of the weighted GPA.
+As weighted GPAs become more prominent, you may wonder how important a weighted GPA is for your long-term academic goals.
+Here’s what you need to know about navigating the world of the weighted GPA.

 What is a Weighted GPA?